SchoemanClaudia/D20Bingo/README.md

 -   Tested and confirmed that the site works in different browsers; Chrome, Safari and Firefox.
 -   Tested and confirmed that all internal links are working
--   Tested that all external links are woking and opening in a separate tab.
+-   Tested that all external links are working and opening in a separate tab.
 -   Tested all gameplay functionality within these browsers and screen sizes.

-- Ran the pages through Lighthouse, performance  level was 67 with initial load, but the sites accessiblity above 90.
+- Ran the pages through Lighthouse, performance  level was 67 with initial load, but the sites accessibility above 90.
   - Fixed the performance on page initial load:
     - Modifying aspect ratio on all images used, by specifying exact sizes with space needed improved the CLS.
     - Adding styling for the previous roller number panel, by specifying the space needed avoids content shifting when panel appears on dice roll.
-    - Modifying the message panel to the bottom of the bingo button, this eliminated the shifting of content when messages disapeared and re-appeared during game play.
+    - Modifying the message panel to the bottom of the bingo button, this eliminated the shifting of content when messages disappeared and re-appeared during gameplay.
-    - Modifying the accordian sections for rules to a modal, this eliminated the large layout shifts when testing lighhouse diagnosticsby.
+    - Modifying the accordion sections for rules to a modal, this eliminated the large layout shifts when running lighhouse diagnostics.

-  - After chnaging to a modal design and restesting, the sites performance and accessiblity improved greatly at 90 and above.
+  - After changing to a modal design and retesting, the sites performance and accessibility improved greatly at 90 and above.

 ![Lighthouse score for mobile](assets/images/lighthouse-score.webp)

-- Tested color contrast and its affect on different visual impairments via [WhoCanUse.com](https://www.whocanuse.com/)
+- Tested colour contrast and its affect on different visual impairments via [WhoCanUse.com](https://www.whocanuse.com/)

 ![Who Can Use](assets/images/whocanuse1.webp) ![Who Can Use](assets/images/whocanuse2.webp)